View Herman Sukowaty's Obituary on HTRNews.com and share memories

 Herman worked at the Kohler Company for 38 years.
 He also assisted his father with the family farm.
 He enjoyed hunting, fishing and golfing, particularly spending time with family and close friends.

 Herman was a devoted Christian and member of St. Gregory's Catholic community.
 He proudly served his community as an usher for 64 years.
 In addition, his generosity was unlimited.
-He supported many organizations such as Rawhide Boys Ranch, Salvation Army, to name a few.
+He supported many organizations such as Rawhide Boys Ranch, Salvation Army, St. Jude's Children's Hospital to name a few.

 Survivors include his sister-in-law: Virginia Sukowaty, Manitowoc; his loving nieces and nephews: Cathy Sukowaty (Mike), Jim (Debra) Sukowaty, Jane (Jody) James, Ralph (Paula) Sukowaty, Carl Sukowaty, Mark Sukowaty, Glen Sukowaty, Joyce Sukowaty, Cindy (Wayne) Hatfield, Viginia Pieschel, David (Betty) Muench, Susie (Ken) Curtis, and Judy Wilson and special friend Joe Gunzel, other relatives and friends.
 He was further preceded in death by three brothers and one sister-in-law: LeRoy Sukowaty, Gregory (Lucille) Sukowaty and Joseph Sukowaty; and one sister and brother-in-law: Vivian (George) Muench; two nieces: Debbie and Carol Sukowaty; and one nephew: Kenneth Muench.